 Among patients aged 60 and older, there was a 10 percent increase in white patients and a 4 percent increase in Hispanic patients.
 There was a 14 percent decrease in the number of African American patients in treatment programs for people over 60.
 Overall the study found that the number of total white patients remained steady while the older age group increased.

 Older Adults and Overdose

 These statistics highlight the possibility that older adults are becoming more vulnerable to developing an addiction to narcotics and opioids than those that are still in their 20s and 30s.
 The reasons for this are unclear but it is cause for concern, especially when considering other evidence that overdose deaths for older adults have also increased.
 Other studies have found that the rate of death by accidental drug overdose for people aged 45 to 64 increased 11 fold between 1990 and 2010, which was far greater than any other age group.

-The overdose rate for late middle age adults is now higher than that of 25-44 year olds for the first time.
+The overdose rate for late middle-aged adults is now higher than that of 25-44-year-olds for the first time.
 Many of these baby boomers used drugs in their 20s and quit for a period of time before starting again with prescription drugs in their 50s.
 Some of them have used drugs their entire lives but have found painkillers to be an easy transition from other substances they might have used in their youth.
-Whatever the cause may be, opioid addiction and overdose death is now taking a more dramatic toll on older adults than ever before.
+Whatever the cause may be, opioid addiction and overdose death are now taking a more dramatic toll on older adults than ever before.